Event

 Note sponsorship does not guarantee a speaking slot.

-• Ferrite Sponsor: 2 attendees, Logo and link on our marketing material, Listed on our presentations – Unlimited
+• Ferrite Sponsor: 2 attendees, exhibiting, Logo and link on our marketing material, Listed on our presentations – Unlimited

 • Samarium Sponsor: as Ferrite + 3 attendees in total, 1 item of promotional material or USB or advert included in delegate pack and available at Registration, Thanked during session introduction and closing comments, Pop-up banner displayed at Registration – Only 2 available